 We have all been there.
 We felt the thrill of starting with Content Marketing, this magical marketing method that promised us more organic traffic, leads, and sales.
 We sat down and created content in every spare minute we had, even though there weren't many because there was always so much to do.
 We worked so hard and blogged about every industry event we went to, every new product release, and even last year's company picnic.
 But all we got was tumbleweeds and crickets.

-If you are you struggling to create content that engages your audience and drives results, you're not alone.
+If you struggle to create content that engages your audience and drives results, you're not alone.
 In fact, according to the Content Marketing Institute, "60% of content marketers are still not seeing the desired results."

 Why is this the case?